rhiannonbar/GISC420/README.md

 ## Methods & Discussion
-We initally downloaded the Wellington LiDAR 1m DEM from Land Information New Zealand.
+We initially  downloaded the Wellington LiDAR 1m DEM from Land Information New Zealand.
 We created a mosaic DEM from the rasters provided.
 When experimenting with Viewshed using the DEM we found the analysis took a long time to run due to the extent of the DEM.
-For this reson we chose to clip the DEM and perform our analysis in a smaller area.
+For this reason we chose to clip the DEM and perform our analysis in a smaller area.
+We chose an area close to the centre of Wellington which we are both familiar with.
+This should help us when interpreting the accuracy of the viewshed analysis we generate.

 Once we created a [DEM for the Wellington City area and a .shp for a small roadlength](https://github.com/rhiannonbar/GISC420/blob/fcf0f14e5222b6bf6185d1670432550e50b411bc/Final%20Project%20Initial%20Data.zip) to trial we started experimenting both within ArcGIS and using Python tools outside of ArcGIS.
 Some of our challenges and choices are discussed below: